Characteristic cycles and the microlocal geometry of the Gauss map, I: Introduction

-Here the minimality means that any other reduction of the vector bundle $\scrE$ to an algebraic principal bundle with a reductive structure group is induced from the given one via an embedding of groups.
-In particular, if such a minimal reductive reduction exists at all, it is unique up to isomorphism; the existence has been shown in~\cite[th.~2.1]{BogomolovStable} for vector bundles on any variety $U$ with~$H^0(U, \scrO)=1$.
-So the Tannaka groups for semisimple holonomic $\scrD_A$-modules are determined uniquely by the Fourier-Mukai transform on the open dense subset $U\subseteq A^\natural$ with complement of codimension at least two, as should be expected from the reconstruction result in~\cite[cor.~21.3]{SchnellHolonomic}.
-We will use this in section~\ref{sec:almostconnected} for a simple proof of the following almost connectedness property which extends the result for perverse sheaves in~\cite{WeConnected} to irregular holonomic modules $\scrM \in \Mhol(\scrD_A)$.
+Here {\em minimal} means that any other reduction of $\scrE$ to an algebraic principal bundle with a reductive structure group is induced from the given one.~If such a minimal reductive reduction exists, it is unique up to isomorphism; the existence has been shown in~\cite[th.~2.1]{BogomolovStable} on any variety $U$ with~$\dim H^0(U, \scrO)=1$.
+This last condition is valid in our case, indeed

+where the first identity holds since we assumed that the complement of $U\subseteq A^\natural$ is of codimension at least two, and the second is shown in~\cite[th.~2.4.1]{LaumonTransformation}.
+So for semisimple holonomic $\scrD_A$-modules $\scrM$ the Tannaka group is determined uniquely by the Fourier-Mukai transform on the open dense subset $U\subseteq A^\natural$ as expected from the reconstruction result in~\cite[cor.~21.3]{SchnellHolonomic}.
+We will use this in section~\ref{sec:almostconnected} for a proof of the following fact that extends a result of Weissauer~\cite{WeConnected} from perverse sheaves to arbitrary holonomic $\scrD_A$-modules: